mmuratarat/mmuratarat.github.io/_posts/2019-08-23-generative-discriminative-models.md

 After we calculate the posterior probabilities, we pick the most likely label $y$ for this new test data.

-**Generative classifiers**
-1. Naïve Bayes
-2. Bayesian networks
-3. Markov random fields
-4. Hidden Markov Models (HMM)

-**Discriminative classifiers**
-1. Logistic regression
-2. Support Vector Machine
-4. Traditional neural networks
-4. Nearest neighbour
+# Differences

 As one can see easily that a discriminative classifier tries to model by just depending on the observed data.
 It makes fewer assumptions on the distributions but depends heavily on the quality of the data (Is it representative?
 Are there a lot of data?).
 Generative algorithms make some structural assumptions on the model.
-For example, Naive Bayes assumes conditional independence of the features.
+For example, Naive Bayes classifier assumes conditional independence of the features.
 Generative models can actually learn the underlying structure of the data if you specify your model correctly and the model actually holds, but discriminative models can outperform in case your generative assumptions are rarely satisfied (since discriminative algorithms are less tied to a particular structure, and the real world is messy and assumptions are rarely perfectly satisfied anyways).

 Intuitively, we can say generative algorithms is typically overfitting less because it allows the user to put in more side information in the form of class conditionals.